Did you know…? 7 quirky facts about Challenge Roth

 6)… An impressive 70,000 sponges are used to cool the athletes.

 7)… And finally, perhaps the most important number of all.
 Did you know there are 7,500 volunteers at Roth, giving up their time to help make the day a memorable one for athletes and spectators?

 Thinking about going long?
-We rated Challenge Roth Europe’s 8th best Iron for for first-timers – if you can get in!
+We rated Challenge Roth among the best European Irons for first-timers – if you can get in!